langbart/timor.report/inst/timor_report.knit.md

 \

 (ref:MonthlyCatch) **Estimate of total monthly catch (tons).** Estimate of the total monthly catch (tons) for Atauro island (grey), north coast (red) and south coast (light blue), during the period of February 2018 to March 2021, with the regions plotted (a) together in one plot and (b) separately, where the y axis has free scaling.
-The shaded area around the time series represent the 95% confidence interval.
-The line shows the local polynomial regression.
-The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
+The shaded areas around the time series represent the 95% confidence interval.
+The lines show the local polynomial regression.
+The grey shaded area defines the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.

 ## **Seasonality**